mhbeals/mhwood.github.io/cv/papers.md

 "Boutique Big Data: Reintegrating Close and Distant Reading of 19th-Century Newspapers" at the Institute of Historical Research (2015)

+"Slow Down\!: Teaching Students to Encode their Close Reading" at Teaching History in Higher Education (2015)

 "Hunt or Gather, Share or Steal: Scottish News Networks, 1790-1840″ at the Research Society for Victorian Periodicals Annual Conference (2014)